ziming/laravel-memory-health-check/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/ziming/laravel-memory-health-check.svg?style=flat-square)](https://packagist.org/packages/ziming/laravel-memory-health-check)

 Memory Usage Health Check for Spatie Laravel Health Check Package.
 In the future I aim to add Memory Load Health Check too.

+The Memory usage code is shamelessly copied from Laravel Pulse

 ## Support us

-You can donate to my github sponsor or use my affiliate link for [Oh Dear](https://ohdear.app/?via=laravel-health-memory).
+You can donate to my github sponsor or use my referral link for [Oh Dear](https://ohdear.app/?via=laravel-health-memory) so I get a small reward if you become a paid customer in the future.
 This comes at no extra cost to you and helps support my open source work.

 https://ohdear.app/?via=laravel-health-memory